 Dennis M. Walcott welcomes the expansion of Chhaya’s Free Tax Prep program to the historically underserved neighborhood of Richmond Hill

-Richmond Hill, New York.
-On Wednesday, July 7th, Chhaya CDC launched the expansion of its Free Tax Prep Services in the historically underserved area of Richmond Hill, Queens.
+Richmond Hill, NY – On Wednesday, July 7th, Chhaya CDC launched the expansion of its Free Tax Prep Services in the historically underserved area of Richmond Hill, Queens.
 Chhaya began to offer these services last year with the support of NYC’s Department of Consumer Affairs and helped nearly 100 families claim the powerful asset building tool of the Earned Income Tax Credit (EITC).
 This year Chhaya continues to offer the tax preparation services in almost seven additional languages.
 By working with Queens Public Library at the Lefferts Branch, Chhaya’s program will be one of two NYC Free Tax Prep tax sites serving the communities of Richmond Hill, South Richmond Hill, Ozone Park, and South Ozone Park.
 One out of every five households in these neighborhoods live in poverty and could benefit from access to free, professional-quality tax preparation services.

 Chhaya CDC is the only South Asian and Indo-Caribbean community development organization, whose mission is advocate for and build economically stable, sustainable and thriving communities.
 Tax preparation is often a daunting and expensive endeavor for low to moderate income individuals, and often not seen as an opportunity.
 NYC Free Tax Prep increases awareness about tax credits that put money back in the pockets of working New Yorkers.
 Far too many qualified individuals do not take advantage of the EITC, leaving thousands of dollars on the table that can be put to good use – whether it’s education, paying off a loan, upgrading a household appliance, moving, etc.